alexfernandez/alexfernandez.github.io/2025/modern-art.md

 ## 🙏 Acknowledgements

 Thanks to Pablo and Mapi from Casa Cactus for letting me use their wonderful computer-generated designs.
-Thanks to Arturo Martín Burgos for the discussion, his insightful comments and his knowledge.
+Thanks to Arturo Martín Burgos for the discussions, his insightful comments and his knowledge.

 Thanks to my daughter Lucía for the inspiration to write this article,